shonfeder/dune.wiki-fork/dev-meeting-20200429.md

 ## Language evolution

-Everyone agrees the dune language is evolving in ad-hoc ways without a clear direction, and some part are kind of out of control.
-This is unlikely to change in the short/medium term, but we should think about giving a clear semantic to the language in the long term.
+Everyone agrees the dune language is evolving in ad-hoc ways without a clear direction, and some parts are kind of out of control.
+This is unlikely to change in the short/medium term, but we should think about giving a clear semantic and direction to the language in the long term.
 This might require deeply changing some aspects of the language.

-Since we were talking about the dune language, the JSON topic was brought up as expected.
+The JSON topic was also brought up.
 JSON as become a standard and using JSON would mean that we would benefit from existing tooling built around it.
 Jérémie is planning to generalise the Dune's parsing engine, which should give us a JSON syntax for free.
 However, the syntax of the action DSL will be pretty ugly.
 Variables might also be a bit messy.

 To be continued.